-When the device enters user mode as indicated by the assertion of the FCU_CONFIG_USER_MODE signal, the design has been fully programmed and the user can start sending and receiving data to/from the FPGA and performing intended operations.
+When the device enters user mode as indicated by the assertion of the FCU_CONFIG_USER_MODE signal, the design has been fully programmed and the device can begin sending and receiving data to/from the FPGA and performing intended operations.

-If scrubbing is enabled, the user must continue providing free-running clocks on FCU_CLK to have the scrubbing state machine (which is clocked with FCU_CLK) perform the necessary operations.
-If scrubbing is not enabled, the user can gate FCU_CLK if and until ACB operations are required.
+If scrubbing is enabled, free-running clocks must continue to be provided on FCU_CLK to have the scrubbing state machine (which is clocked with FCU_CLK) perform the necessary operations.
+If scrubbing is not enabled, FCU_CLK can be gated if and until ACB operations are required.
 There are no specific requirements for gating FCU_CLK beyond ensuring that it happens glitch free.
 The clock rest state can be high or low.
 It is even possible to start issuing ACB clocks before enabling ACB operations through FCU commands.